 We have been actively involved in research on energy storage techniques.
 Our Electrochemical Characterisation Lab, Printed Electronics Lab and Cleanroom at the Advanced Technology Institute (ATI) have the capacity of the preparation, assembly and characterisation of rechargeable batteries, supercapacitors and on-chip/flexible energy storage devices.
 ATI also owns a full suite of material characterisation tools for energy storage materials and devices characterisation.

 Developing high-performance electrochemical energy storage devices such as metal-ion batteries, supercapacitors and metal-air batteries are important for portable electronics, vehicle electrification and smart grid, while developing techniques for electrochemical monitoring that offer higher spatial and temporal resolution would open up new ways to study electrochemical interfaces and reaction kinetics for further developing novel energy storage devices.

 Meanwhile, electrochemical conversion of energy stored chemically or biologically (“fuels”) into electrical energy is possible with leading-edge fuel cell technologies such as polymer electrolyte membrane fuel cells (near room temperature), ceramic fuel cells (high temperature) and biological fuel cells (using microbial or enzymatic electrodes).

 We have strong cross-disciplinary collaborations with:

-- Energy and materials theme in the Department of Chemical and Process Engineering (University of Surrey)
+- Energy and materials theme in the School of Chemistry and Chemical Engineering (University of Surrey)